GeminiDRSoftware/F2Cookbook/source/Tutorial_MOS_actual.rst

 one encountered which will not be reproducible from run to run given the unordered nature of python ``dict`` structures.
 Therefore you should deselect the ``use_me`` flag for all but one such combination, or edit the code to produce a unique filename for each combination.
-See `ref`:ls-flats for more details.
+See :ref:`ls-flats` for more details.

 Here we have two longslit K-band flats, one each on the nights of August 9